savannabits/charaza-ui/index.md

 bash app-exec bash #(If you are using docker) php artisan make:migration create_articles_table
 ```

-2. Edit the articles migration as you wish:
+2. Edit the articles migration as you wish
 ```php
     /**
      * Run the migrations.